5 Multifactorial congenital disorders

 Either with maternal serum alpha-fetoprotein screen around 16 weeks of pregnancy or by fetal ultrasound scanning at around 18 weeks of pregnancy.
 Ultrasound examination is also used to confirm gestational age needed for maternal serum alpha-fetoprotein screening.

 5. Should all women planning a pregnancy take periconceptional supplements?

-It is recommended that all women take at least 0.4 mg folic acid daily for three months before and three months after falling pregnant.
-This is often taken in the form of one multivitamin tablet containing folic acid daily, and could lower the risk of having an infant with a neural tube defect by up to 50%.
+It is recommended that all women take at least 0.4 mg folic acid daily for 3 months before and 3 months after falling pregnant.
+This is often taken in the form of 1 multivitamin tablet containing folic acid daily, and could lower the risk of having an infant with a neural tube defect by up to 50 percent.
 However, most women falling pregnant in South Africa are provided with extra folic acid through the fortification of maize meal.